-A British friend of mine had a poignant response to the Brexit vote: “I feel sorry for the millennials, “he said.
+A British friend of mine has a poignant response to the Brexit “I feel sorry for the millennials.”
 So do I. Faced with the horrors of World War II, our fledgling post war global community came up with a plan to avoid future world wars.
 A key ingredient was the integration of nations as can be seen through the formation of the United Nations, and the creation of the Universal Declaration of Human Rights.
 The European Court of Human Rights is another good example of the steps taken to integrate law along with politics.

-Nationalists only look at their social contract through a very narrow prism, but our world, fortunately, has become much more intertwined than that.
-The number of stars of the European Union have been growing, and Britain is the first to leave.
-Since World War II we have made two steps forward, and now it’s one step back.
+Nationalists look at our social contract through a isolated view, but our world, fortunately, has become much more intertwined than that.
+The number of stars of the European Union have been growing, and Britain is the first to consider leaving.
+Since World War II we have made two steps forward, and now it’s, potentially, one step back.
 Let’s hope that doesn’t happen

 Hitler was an uber nationalist.
 His campaign slogan was “Make Germany Great Again!”
 Not unlike Trump, who now has a slogan “Make America Great Again!”
-I don’t make this comparison to draw a strong link between Hitler and Trump, but it’s a fitting example of how when people are left to destitution, they are susceptible to the siren calls of nationalism.
+I don’t make this comparison to draw a strong link between Hitler and Trump, but how dangerous the siren calls of nationalism can become.

-The millennials are prepared to live together as an integrated global community, and want to do so.
-Those in my generation who want to help them can do so by uniting to support regional systems, and the Unite website provides a framework to do so.
+The millennial are prepared to live together as a global community, and want to do so.
+Those in my generation who want to help them can do so by uniting to support regional systems, and the Unite website provides the means to do so.

 It is unavoidable that at times there will be a step back from our emergence to peace and prosperity within a global community.
 What’s important is to make sure that there are always two steps forward so progress continues to be made, and the moral arc of the universe continues to bend towards justice.

-Please sign the Unite pledge, and help humanity to keep moving in the right direction.
+Please become a spark on the Unite homepage and help humanity to keep moving in the right direction.